European Commission AltPNT Demonstration

 The evaluation for indoor timing was conducted in two locations for a period of one day each.
 The first location was with the receiver antenna positioned on top of a metal cabinet in the center of the ground floor of a building at the JRC complex.
 To test STL in a degraded signal environment, a separate test was conducted with the antenna placed inside the same metal cabinet.
 Test results showed that STL operated with 100% availability and continuity in both scenarios.

-Timing accuracy of less than 200 nanoseconds compared to UTC was achieved with the antenna on top of the cabinet, which would be a standard antenna placement for typical indoor applications.
-Even with intentional signal degradation, a timing accuracy measurement of 340 nanoseconds compared to UTC was achieved — and this was with the antenna placed inside a metal cabinet which itself was located on the ground floor of a large building.
+Timing accuracy was measured compared to UTC with the antenna on top of the cabinet, which would be a standard antenna placement for typical indoor applications.
+As well as with intentional signal degradation, timing accuracies were measured with the antenna placed inside a metal cabinet which itself was located indoors on the ground floor of a large building.

 Hundred-Day Timing Test